EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 git clone https://github.com/EstherAlo/tooling.git
 ```

-- Deploy The tooling website’s code was on the Webserver and the html folder from the repository unto /var/www/html
+- Deploy The tooling website’s code on the Webserver and the html folder from the repository unto /var/www/html

 ```